Stay in touch with AADL

 If the client chooses a product that costs more than the benchmark, the client is then responsible for paying the upcharge.

-Cost share is based on the client’s family income.
+Cost-share is based on the client’s family income, up to a maximum of $500 per family per benefit year (July 1 – June 30).
 If the client’s family income is below a set amount determined each benefit year, they are exempt from cost-share.
-This can be established using the interactive voice response (IVR) or E-Business.
-Vendors must charge the client cost share unless the client is cost-share exempt.
-Once the $500 maximum contribution is reached in a benefit year, AADL will refund any overpayment.
+A client’s cost-share status is found on the Alberta Blue Cross online health portal.
+Vendors must charge the client cost-share unless the client is cost-share exempt.

 Vendors may not ask for the $500 up front from the client.
 A vendor is only allowed to collect what is being billed and invoiced.
-Vendors must use the IVR or E-Business to check for cost-share status.
+Vendors must use the Alberta Blue Cross online health portal to check cost-share status, including cost-share predetermination on the claims page, to determine how much cost-share the client is owing, if any.
+Vendors are responsible for reimbursing clients for any cost-share payments collected over the $500 maximum.

 To be eligible for cost-share exemption status, the low-income, Income Support Program (ISP) or Assured Income for the Severely Handicapped (AISH) client must have lived within Canada for the past 12 months and within Alberta for at least the past three months.
 The cost-share exemption benefit year is from July 1 to June 30 and is based on the invoice date (not the date of application).